aixplain/aiXplain/README.md

 ### Code Samples and Demos

-aixplain provides python APIs to call AI workflows you can build with aiXplain designer and to call models you subscribed with aiXplain discover.
+aixplain-pipelines provides python APIs to call AI workflows you can build with aiXplain designer and to call models you subscribed with aiXplain discover.

 #### Pipeline Snippet